-Go dolphin and humpback whale watching; you can spot migrating whales along the coast and good places include Cape Byron between June and August and Hervey Bay between mid July and late October.
+Go dolphin and humpback whale watching; you can spot migrating whales along the coast, and good places include Cape Byron between May and November and Hervey Bay between early August and late September.

 Lord Howe Island

-It's a two-hour flight from Sydney, but this World Heritage-listed island in the Pacific is the place to really escape to.
-Only 400 visitors are on the island at any one time and those who are there enjoy snorkelling around the coral reef with over 500 species of fish, strolling the beach forests or venturing up Mt Gower for panoramic views (www.lordhoweisland.info).
+It's a two-hour flight from Sydney, but this World Heritage-listed island in the Pacific is the place to escape to.
+At just 11 km long, only 400 visitors are on the island at any one time.
+Those who visit enjoy snorkelling around the coral reef with over 500 species of fish, strolling the beach forests or venturing up Mount Gower for panoramic views.

-Take in as much countryside as you can cope with at New South Wales boasts a veritable array of countryside landscapes, which are best experienced at its many parks and nature reserves (www.nationalparks.nsw.gov.au).
+New South Wales boasts a veritable array of countryside landscapes, which are best experienced at its many parks and nature reserves.
 The Royal National Park, just 32km (20 miles) outside Sydney, is the oldest park in Australia and the second-oldest in the world.
 Go for bushwalking, hiking, whale watching and fishing.
 It is rich in Aboriginal history, with Audley a good place to start at.

-Tour the gorgeous south coast where traditional country towns such as Eden, Thathra and Kiama have escaped the onslaught of mass coastal development and interrupt a string of national parks protecting magnificent bushlands and spectacular coastal areas all the way to Sydney.
+Tour the gorgeous south coast where traditional country towns such as Eden, Tathra and Kiama have escaped the onslaught of mass coastal development.
+A string of national parks protect magnificent bushlands and spectacular coastal areas all the way to Sydney.
 Watch whales migrating from Wollongong to Kiama or head to Jervis Bay for white sandy beaches.

-Do as the locals do and strut your stuff at world-famous beaches such as Bondi and Manly in Sydney.
+Do as the locals do and paddle out at the world-famous beaches of Bondi and Manly in Sydney.
 Surf with the big boys at Bronte, Coogee, Collaroy, Palm and Byron Bay beaches.
-Port Macquarie and Coff's coast in the north of the state are great surfing territories with Scott Dillon's Legends Surf Museum the ideal place to visit when on dry land.
+Port Macquarie and Coff's coast in the north of the state are great surfing territories with Scott Dillon's Legends Surf Museum an ideal place to visit when on dry land.

 Step back in time in The Rocks area (the site of Australia's first European settlement), which features cobbled streets, gas lamps, craft shops and small restaurants.
-This district offers a great introduction to Sydney's maritime history as well as providing some of the best views across to the Opera House and Harbour Bridge.
+This district offers a great introduction to Sydney's maritime history, as well as providing some of the best views across to the Opera House and Harbour Bridge.
 Food-lovers should swing by on Fridays for a taste of heritage at The Rocks Foodies markets and browse for gifts and treats on the weekends at the traditional Rocks Markets.
 Art buffs will also find their place at the Museum of Contemporary Art Australia, which hosts an engaging programme of exhibitions year-round.

 Willandra Lakes Region